-Now I have taken on the new challenge of working as a Lecturer within the Cyber and Digital Forensics departments.
-I will be based between two campuses of Newport for the National Cyber Security Academy and Treforest for other courses such as Digital Forensics for both undergraduate and postgraduate levels.
-I have a passion for teaching such vital skillsets to new upcoming professionals and passing on any knowledge and experience to help and aid with their learning.
+Now working as a Lecturer within the Cyber and Digital Forensics department.
+I will be based at the National Cyber Security Academy for the undergraduate Cyber Security course and teaching on the Cyber Security postgraduate course.
+I have a passion for teaching such vital skill sets to new upcoming professionals and passing on any knowledge and experience to help and aid with their learning.

 2015-2018: Digital Forensic Investigator

 - The use of Computer Forensic Software, inc: EnCase, FTK, X-Ways, Griffeye, IEF (Axiom), Autopsy etc.